-Who has access to the Automatic Translation feature?
+Who has access to the Automatic Translation feature

 All POEditor accounts, paid or free, have the Automatic Translation feature integrated.
 On a project level, it can be accessed by owners and admins.
-Contributors can also access it if the owner or an admin grants them access by going to Project Settings and setting Automatic Translation to Everyone in Advanced Settings.
+Contributors can also access it if the owner or an admin grants them access by going to Settings and setting Automatic Translation to Everyone in Advanced Settings.

-How the Automatic Translation feature works
+How the Automatic Translation functionality works

-All accounts on POEditor come with 10 000 complementary AT characters, but, since Google and Microsoft Translate characters are not free of charge, if you need more, you will have to go to Account Settings > Profile > Automatic Translations Characters Left and then press the I need more link, where you can purchase one of our available packages.
+All accounts on POEditor come with 10 000 complementary AT characters.
+However, since AT characters are not free of charge (the APIs from Google, Microsoft and DeepL charge for use), if you need more, you will have to go to Account Settings > Profile > Automatic Translations Characters Left and then press the Manage link, where you can purchase one of our available packages.

-Translating strings with Automatic Translation
+How to machine translate strings with the Automatic Translation feature

 In any language page, click in the menu on Automatic Translation, then select the language pair for the machine translation engine ('I want to translate from' and 'to') and the translation source in your project (the strings you want to translate).